KELLI TURNER, Hooters Orange Park

 SOUTHERN ROOTS FILLING STATION

-Finalists: Grassroots Natural Market, Sweet Theory Baking Company
+Favorites: Grassroots Natural Market, Sweet Theory Baking Company

 Offering breakfasts like granola and chia pudding, to small plate-snacks, salads, rice-bowls and tasty sammies, Southern Roots Filling Station will fill your belly but not your arteries.
 But wait, there’s more: they offer healthy foods in bulk from things that are in most folks’ kitchens, like brown rice and olive oil, to harder-to-find fare like milk thistle seed and wormwood.
 Housed in a small storefront on King St. in Riverside, the space has recently expanded to make room for a larger dining area as the food has proven so popular—filling station indeed.